omercankoc/swift-handbook/Sources/StructAndClass.md

-# Struct and Class
+# Structures and Classes
-- Definable, storage or computed properties and functions.
+- Definable, storage or computed properties, functions and clousures.
+- Initial state can be defined with init().
+- Both can be used with subscript.
+- Both can inherit properties and functions.
+- Both can extend their functionality with the help of Extensions.
+- Both can comply with Protocols to provide functionality.

+But Classes have additional capabilities that Structures don’t have:
+- Classes can pass on their properties and functions with the help of inheritance.
+- Classes allows you to check and interpret a class instance at runtime.
 - Classes are reference types and structures are value types.
-- Structures have automatic initialization.
-Classes has not automatic initialization, you have to develop initialization yourself.
-- A class or structure can inherit properties and functions from another class.

-Value Type: When you copy a value type (i.e., when it’s assigned, initialized or passed into a function) each instance keeps a unique copy of the data.
-If you change one instance, the other doesn’t change too.
-(Struct, Enum, Tuple, Array, Set, Dictionary, String, Int, Double, Float, ...)

-Reference Type: When you copy a reference type, each instance shares the data.
-The reference itself is copied, but not the data it references.
-When you change one, the other changes too.
-(Class, Function, Closure, ...)
+- Classes can be used with Objective C. Structs cannot be used with Objective-C.

+However, Structures also have some advantages:
+- Structures are kept in memory with stack logic, so when data is wanted to be read, it is read faster.
+But classes are stored randomly in memory.
+When you try to read data due to irregular storage, it takes longer to read.
+- Structures do not cause RAM problems.
+- Structures are atomic (thread safe), Classes are non-atomic.

+Value Type: Get Stored on Stack Memory.
+Each instance keeps a unique copy of its data.
+A type that creates a new instance (copy) when assigned to a variable or constant, or when passed to a function.
+(Int, Float, Double, String, Tuple, Array, Dicitonary, Set, Struct, Enum.)

+Reference Type: Get Stored on Managed Heap Memory.
+Each instances share a single copy of the data.
+A type that once initialized, when assigned to a variable or constant, or when passed to a function, returns a reference to the same existing instance.
+(Class, Function, Closure)

+Stack is used for static memory allocation and Heap for dynamic memory allocation, both stored in the computer’s RAM.
+For reference types the reference is stored on the STACK while the object it refers to is stored on the HEAP.
+For value types, the object itself is stored on the STACK.

 ## Struct
 - Declaration